AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Introduction

-In summary, our main contributions are in three key aspects: \begin{itemize} \item We propose AniMaker, a fully automated multi-agent framework for generating coherent, multi-character, multi-scene animation from textual stories.
+In summary, our main contributions are: \begin{itemize} \item We propose AniMaker, a fully automated multi-agent framework for generating coherent, multi-character, multi-scene animation from textual stories.
 The framework features MCTS-Gen, a novel search-based generation strategy that efficiently balances exploration and resource usage. \item We develop AniEval, the first comprehensive evaluation framework specifically designed for multi-shot storytelling animation.
-It provides context-aware assessment by analyzing clips in relation to their surrounding content. \item Experimental results demonstrate AniMaker's superior performance across all evaluation frameworks—achieving best scores across all scene image metrics, ranking 1st in VBench, 14.6\% higher scores in our AniEval, and better human ratings (3.22 versus 2.07). \end{itemize}
+It provides context-aware assessment by analyzing clips in relation to their surrounding content. \item We experimentally demonstrate Animaker's superior performance across all evaluation frameworks—achieving best scores across all keyframe evaluation metrics, ranking 1st in VBench, 14.6\% higher scores in our AniEval, and better human ratings (3.22 versus 2.07). \end{itemize}